mgrzybek/ansible-traefik/README.md

 Example Playbook
 ----------------

-Deploy a non-root running traefik service.
-The default domain name is `example.com`:
+Deploy a non-root running traefik service:

     - hosts: servers
       role: ansible-traefik
-      vars:
-        # Default domain name
-        traefik_domain_name: example.com

 Deploy a traefik service as a container.
-The default domain name is `example.com` and metrics are sent to an InfluxDB endpoint:
+Metrics are sent to an InfluxDB v1
+endpoint:

     - hosts: servers
       role: ansible-traefik
       vars:
-        # Default domain name
-        traefik_domain_name: example.com
         # Packaging
         traefik_use_docker: true
         # Metrics